SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Immediatly, Fear was handed to Estha as Two Bottles:

+- CJ bubbled cold drink as fear. (maybe the other quote?)
 - BE abuse as balance between bottle and um... that other thing.
 Which is also a bottle.
-Of half
--
+Of half-cooked eggwhites — of deformed love.

-- (that contains fizzy drink of fear) => CJ bubbled cold drink as fear. (maybe the other quote?)
+- (that contains fizzy drink of fear) =>

 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
 - BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles" — work above emotions?